blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 ### Amulet of fortitude
 When you wear this amulet, it sinks into your chest and replaces your heart.
 You no longer have a pulse, and you are now vulnerable to lightning damage.
 Your constitution becomes 18.
 When you die, the amulet surfaces from your chest.

+### Amulet of Iron Heart
+When you wear this amulet, it sinks into your chest and replaces your heart.
+You no longer have a pulse, and your flesh becomes metal.
+You no longer need food and water, weigh 500 lbs more than you did before, and your unarmored AC is 16

+### Spider Queen's Amulet
+When you wear this amulet, it sinks into your chest and replaces your heart.
+You grow three additional sets of eyes.
+You have advantage on checks involving sight, and attacks involving surprise no longer have advantage against you.

 ## Consumables